-Requestors tended to “anchor” on the first refusal, and hesitate to make a second request.
+Requesters tended to “anchor” on the first refusal, and hesitated to make a second request.

-However, this finding suggests that requestors have a greater chance of success after initial refusal, and that this is the time to muster resilience and persistence.
+However, this finding suggests that requesters have a greater chance of success after initial refusal, so it’s advisable to muster resilience and persistence.

-Requestors and potential help-seekers analyzed requests using different criteria: Requestors focused on the magnitude of the “ask,” whereas potential helpers considered the inconvenience costs of saying “yes” compare with the interpersonal and self-image costs of saying “no.”
+Requesters and help-seekers analyzed requests using different criteria: Requesters focused on the magnitude of the “ask,” whereas potential helpers receiving the request considered the inconvenience costs of saying “yes” compare with the interpersonal and self-image costs of saying “no.”

 These individuals are typically overburdened by requests, and those who are more selective in their assistance are underutilized and may be willing to assist.

 Potential helpers underestimated help-seekers’ discomfort and embarrassment in asking for assistance, in previous studies by the team.